nightscout/trio-docs/docs/EN/operate/troubleshoot.md

 ### Persistent high
 :::{note}
-Scenario: your BG gets high after a meal, and stays high for a long period of time. iAPS gives you some SMB's, but not enough to bring you back down.
+Scenario: your BG gets high after a meal, and stays high for a long period of time.
+Open-iAPS gives you some SMB's, but not enough to bring you back down.
 :::
-In this scenario, iAPS is giving you the amount of insulin it thinks is right to bring you back in range.
+In this scenario, Open-iAPS is giving you the amount of insulin it thinks is right to bring you back in range.
 Clearly, this is not enough.
 Make sure to rule out the <i> fast rise</i> scenario.
-Then, help iAPS understand that you need more insulin to lower your BG.
+Then, help Open-iAPS understand that you need more insulin to lower your BG.
 This can be achieved by lowering the ISF.
-Some people find that ISF during high BG is different, making it hard to fix persistent highs by adjusting the scheduled ISF settings. iAPS has a feature called [Dynamic ISF](../settings/configuration/preferences/dynamicsettings.md) that will lower the ISF when BG is high/rising, giving you more insulin.
+Some people find that ISF during high BG is different, making it hard to fix persistent highs by adjusting the scheduled ISF settings.
+Open-iAPS has a feature called [Dynamic ISF](../settings/configuration/preferences/dynamicsettings.md) that will lower the ISF when BG is high/rising, giving you more insulin.
 Please read the chapter on Dynamic Settings before enabling this feature.

 ### Fast rise, then low
 :::{note}